asdrubalivan/minesweeper-test-api/README.md

 * error: Whether or not there's an error
 * data: Game data
 * data.id: Game id
-* data.board: Current board status
+* data.board: Current board status in which:
+1. "."  means that a cell has not been revelead
+1. A number  means that a cell has been revealed and it contains the number of surrounding mines
+1. "*"  means that a cell is a mine
+1. "?"  means that a cell has a flag on it
 * data.isOver: Whether the game is over or not
 * data.started: When was the game started
 * data.finished: When was the game finished (null if it's not finished yet)